You are here

 Patrons must be "Certified" before they are allowed to use the 3D printers, sewing machines, vinyl cutter, laser cutter, or CNC machine (coming soon) independently.
 They must attend a one-on-one training session with a librarian in order to become "Certified."
 Patrons must also sign a Maker Agreement before using the Fab Lab space.
 View our Maker Agreement.

-The equipment available at the library to support makerspace activities can be found on our Fab Lab, Creation Lab and Little Makers inventory web pages.
+The equipment available at the library to support makerspace activities can be found on our Fab Lab and Creation Lab inventory web pages.
 Many of these items were received through grants, donations, and partnerships, including Little Bits Kits and digital cameras, Makerbot Thing-O-Matic, our Solidworks lab license, several of our sewing machines, fabric, our Cricut paper cutter, craft items, and more.

 See our vendor list.
 Please go to the vendor websites or contact them for up-to-date pricing info.